haberdashPI/german_track/_research/plans.md

 task order:
     - reanalyze: spatial: of the 6 decoders which one wins, which side is on it?
-    - figure out the thing with spatial if not done by today (05/05/2021), think through alternatives
     - start running the "continuous" decoder, i.e. all windows
     - refactor the decoding results to have a separate thing for source and for target decoding